Descanonge/clementhaeck.com/_i18n/en/index.md

 Welcome to my website !

-I am a PhD student in oceanography at the <a href="https://www.locean.ipsl.fr/en" title="Laboratoire d'Océanographie et du Climat: Expérimentations et Analyses Numériques">LOCEAN</a> laboratory (<a href="https://www.ipsl.fr/en" title="Institut Pierre-Simon Laplace">IPSL</a>), in Paris.
+I am a PhD student in oceanography at the <a href="https://www.locean.ipsl.fr/en" title="Laboratoire d'Océanographie et du Climat: Expérimentations et Approches Numériques">LOCEAN</a> laboratory (<a href="https://www.ipsl.fr/en" title="Institut Pierre-Simon Laplace">IPSL</a>), in Paris.
 I expect to continue working on the same subject but as a research engineer in the same lab, starting spring 2023.

 {% assign works = site.data.en.navigation.works -%}